 The Neuroscience Confirmation

-Research published in peer-reviewed journals consistently shows that regular Scripture engagement — reading, memorisation, and prayer — activates the brain's prefrontal cortex, suppresses the amygdala's chronic threat responses, promotes the release of serotonin through the vagal pathway, and builds the gray matter density responsible for emotional regulation and resilience.
+Regular Scripture engagement activates the brain's prefrontal cortex, suppresses the amygdala's chronic threat responses, promotes the release of serotonin through the vagal pathway, and builds the gray matter density responsible for emotional regulation.
 The Bible prescribed these practices two thousand years before neuroscience had the tools to explain why they work.
-Read our article on the serotonin secret mental health gurus ignore for the full research.
+Read our full research in the serotonin secret mental health gurus ignore.

-Self-help books — many of which, examined closely, are drawing on Biblical principles without attribution.
-Therapy — genuinely valuable, and limited in what it can reach.
-Mindfulness apps.
-Productivity systems.
-Career achievements.
-Relationship investments.
-None of these are wrong.
+Self-help books, therapy, mindfulness apps, productivity systems — none of these are wrong.
 All of them are incomplete.
-And the incompleteness has a specific shape: they address the symptoms while leaving the root question unanswered.
-Because the root question — Who am I?
+They address the symptoms while leaving the root question unanswered.
+Who am I?
 Why am I here?
-Does any of this mean anything? — can only be answered by the source.
+Does any of this mean anything?
+These can only be answered by the source.
 And the source is sitting on your shelf.

 You Don't Know Where to Start.
 Here Is Exactly Where.